Being Productive Doesn't Mean Being Busy - What I've Learned From my Struggle with Anxiety

 Even doing the easiest tasks on a day when you feel like crap can be really satisfying to look back on.
 If you're really feeling rubbish though, grant yourself the day off.
 Sometimes we just need a proper sick day to let our bodies repair themselves so that you can get back to work the next day.

-If you’re coming to terms with having less energy for your work at the moment, whether it’s due to health, your circumstances changing, family changes or whatever I hope this post has given you some tips on how to manage what you're feeling.
-Most of all I want it to serve as a reminder that to be productive, you don't have to be busy.
+If you’re coming to terms with having less energy for your work at the moment, whether it’s due to health, your circumstances changing, family changes or whatever I hope this post has given you some reassurance that it’s OK to slow things down and just focus on the few, really impactful tasks rather than feeling like you should be busy all of the time.

-I'm willing you onwards and I know you can still create amazing things, no matter how you’re feeling right now.
+I'm cheering you on so hard right now, I know you can create amazing things, no matter how you’re feeling right now.